ARCHER2-HPC/archer2-fortran-intro/section1.02/README.md

 3.14d+1           !
 Scientific notation extended precision
 ```

-Complex literals are contructed with real and imaginary parts, with each
+Complex literals are constructed with real and imaginary parts, with each
 part real.
 ```
 (0.0, 1.0)        ! square root of -1